kostyanoob/Epidemic-Simulator/README.md

 3) The simulation start date

 ## Metrics
-Each simulation run yields a run_summary with the following quantitative metrics:
+Each simulation run yields a run_summary.txt file with the following quantitative metrics:
 1) Total Morbidity - total number of people that underwent the disease
 2) Peak Morbidity - the maximum number of ill people in a given day as inspected across the entire simulation.
 3) PQE(x) - personal quarantine efficiency of person x - given by the sum of the days the person was isolated and contagious divided by the sum of his isolation and illness days (sort of intersection-over-union)